Quantifying the uncertainties in weather prediction and estimating the risks of particular weather events.

 We design the ensemble forecast system so that each member should be equally likely, so that the ensemble can be used to forecast the probabilities of different possible outcomes.
 Where all the forecasts in an ensemble are similar we can be more confident in the forecast; where they differ we must take more account of uncertainty.

-Two ensemble forecasting systems are used at the Met Office: the Met Office Global and Regional Ensemble Prediction Systems (MOGREPS) is used for short-range prediction, while the ECMWF ensemble prediction system is used for the medium range (3-15 days ahead).
+Two ensemble forecasting systems are used at the Met Office: the Met Office Global and Regional Ensemble Prediction Systems (MOGREPS) is used for short-range prediction, while the ECMWF ensemble prediction system is used for the medium range (up to 15 days ahead).

 As well as researching and running ensemble forecasts, the ensemble forecasting team provides advice on how to communicate uncertainty in forecasts to customers and to the public, and provides a consultancy service to Met Office customers to understand how decision-making can be improved using ensemble forecast information.